Mughal1/Crypto-Harden-GPO/README.md

 Based the commands off the hardening script available from https://www.hass.de/content/setup-microsoft-windows-or-iis-ssl-perfect-forward-secrecy-and-tls-12.

-That hass.de script seems intended for use on single/individual systems - wanted to see if I could base the same changes for use into a GPO that could be applied to a mass of target devices within an Active Directory domain.
+That hass.de script seems intended for use on single/individual systems - wanted to see if I could base the same changes for use into GPO's that could be applied to a mass of target devices within an Active Directory domain.

 ---